osevoso/VBACodeHelper/README.md

 ---------

 Code lines, which concatenated by undescore at the end of phisical line, would be concat into single phisical code line.
-If its undesirable for you, use "Selected Lines" indent mode for skip their where necessary.
+If its undesirable for you, use "Selected Lines" indentation mode where it is necessary.

 Credits
 --------